 Roger attended Texas Christian University where he was an All-Southwest Conference baseball player and named to TCU’s All-Decade Team for the 1960s.

 Upon graduating, Roger was drafted by the Atlanta Braves and played in their farm system for many years before deciding to begin a new career as a small business owner and the head baseball coach at TCU.

-Williams was appointed by Governor Rick Perry to serve as Texas Secretary of State.
-As Chief Election Officer for Texas, he worked to ensure the uniform application and interpretation of election laws throughout the state.
-Williams worked tirelessly to promote economic development, investment and job creation in Texas.
-He also served as the state’s Chief Liaison for Texas Border and Mexican Affairs.
+Roger was appointed by Governor Rick Perry to serve as Texas Secretary of State where he helped usher in unprecedented economic growth to the state.
+He also served as the state’s Chief Liaison for the Texas Border and Mexican Affairs.

 In 2012, Roger was elected to Congress.
 Honored to represent Fort Hood, he was appointed to the National Defense Authorization Conference Committee for Fiscal Year 2018, which ultimately led to the largest pay raise for our troops in eight years.
 It also paved the way for increased funding for improvements to critical infrastructure at Fort Hood.

 In Congress, Roger has been the voice of small business owners across America, and his real world business experience has made him an effective leader and legislator.
 Last Congress, he authored a tax reform package called Jumpstart America, which served as a framework for the historic Tax Reform package that modernized America’s outdated tax code from a true business perspective.

 In the 116th Congress, Roger serves on both the Subcommittee on Consumer Protection and Financial Institutions and the Subcommittee on National Security, International Development and Monetary Policy, within the Financial Services Committee.